 This report is published according to the Marine Transportation Act, in order for us to review our own measures to ensure transportation safety and the safety-related realities of our operations, as well as to facilitate public understanding about our safety efforts.

 The report shows the current condition of ferry transportation safety and our safety measures, with the aim of assuring a high level of safety required for public transportation by raising safety awareness among our personnel and improving our safety measures.
-We hope that you will read this report and continue using our ferry services.
+We hope that you will read this report and appreciate your opinions and advice.

 President & Representative Director